cwagner2046/tutorial_metada/README.txt

   Tutorial: my tutorial's description
   KWords: kw1, kw2, kw3

-See the online help for more information.
+See the online help (tutorial_metadata -h) for more information.
 As it stands, the program can handle shell script comments, Java comments, C comments, Lua comments (single-line comments), Haskell comments, simple OCaml comments.

+    2.1 Example

+Assuming we are at the root of the file tree containing the following files:

+   README.txt:
+      # Tutorial #1: Tutorial example
+      # KWords: example

+   install.sh:
+      #!/usr/bin/env bash
+      ## tutorial #1: tutorial example, installation script
+      ## KWorks: installation

+   dir1/source2.ext2:
+      ... some content but no comments, // being the comment mark ...
+      // Tutorial #2
+      // KWords: x, y

+   dir1/source3.ext2:
+      // Tutorial #1: Tutorial example using language X
+      // KWords: language X

+   dir1/dir2/source3.ext:
+      ## tutorial #1: Tutorial example showing ...
+      ## kwords: library

+(where the start of the content of the files is given after their names),

+then:

+   $ tutorial_metadata .
+   Tutorial #1: Tutorial example
+   Keywords: example, installation, language X, library